smoly/aramburu/README.md

 # aramburu
-Analyses related to restoration of Aramburu island.
+Analyses related to restoration of Aramburu Island by Audubon CA.